cap-js/docs/java/outbox.md

 CAP Java by default provides two persistent outbox services:

--  `OutboxService.PERSISTENT_ORDERED_NAME` which is used by messaging services and
+-  `OutboxService.PERSISTENT_ORDERED_NAME` which is used by default by messaging services and
--  `OutboxService.PERSISTENT_UNORDERED_NAME` which is used by the AuditLog service.
+-  `OutboxService.PERSISTENT_UNORDERED_NAME` which is used by default by the AuditLog service.

 The default configuration for both outboxes can be overridden using the `outbox.services` section in the _application.yaml_: